 CIRGEN welcomes researchers from any country willing to work alongside CIRGEN’s research goals and main research lines.
-Visiting researchers should count on own funding for both short and long-term stays with us.
+Visiting researchers, both scholars and PhD candidates, should count on own funding for both short and long-term stays with us.

 Freya Gowrley is an art historian and a current Postdoctoral Fellow in History at the University of Derby, specialising in art and objects from the early modern period to the late nineteenth century.
 Previously, she was a Paul Mellon Centre for Studies in British Art Postdoctoral Fellow, a Postdoctoral Research Fellow at the University of Edinburgh’s Institute for Advanced Studies in the Humanities, and a Visiting Lecturer in the University of Edinburgh’s History of Art department, where she received her PhD in 2016.

 Her research focuses on the relationship between identity and visual and material culture in eighteenth- and nineteenth-century Britain and North America, exploring this connection through work on the home, the collaged object, and the body.
 Her monograph, Domestic Space in Britain, 1750-1840: Materiality, Sociability and Emotion, 1750-1840, is forthcoming with Bloomsbury Academic in 2021.
 She has held short-term research fellowships at Yale Center for British Art, the Winterthur Museum, Garden and Library, the Huntington Library, the Harry Ransom Center, the University of St Andrews, and the Library Company of Philadelphia.
 You can follow Freya on Twitter @Freya_Gowrley